yahyabakleh12/streetserver2/README.md

 ```

 The API exposes a `/post` endpoint that accepts JSON payloads describing parking events.
 This endpoint is intended for camera devices and does **not** require authentication.
+When a device reports an exit (`occupancy` set to `0`), the application now grabs the latest frame from the camera and checks the spot using the plate detector.
+If a plate is still visible the ticket remains open and the endpoint responds that the spot is still occupied.

 ### Authentication